meftyster/WSS/Wave 1.md

 **Scoring:** After calculating scores, each player gains 30 points for each defensive battery they destroyed.

 **Defensive Batteries:** Each objective token is considered as a remote that can be targeted by attacks.
 Defensive batteries attack at initiative 0 and can fire at any ship within range 2-3.
 Defensive batteries have a hull value of 5, an agility of 0 and a primary weapon value of 3.
-When attacking, range boni are not applied.
+When attacking, range bonuses are not applied.

 ## Probing Problem
 **Setup:** 4 Objective Tokens, 4 matching Objective Cards